lufinkey/cloakbox/README.md

 		* **-e**, **--exit-on-failure**

-			Exit if a download fails to add
+			Exit if a single download fails to add

 		* **-t**, **--torrent**=PATH